 This caramelized onion and garlic chicken recipe is a good choice for a dinner party in the fall or winter when comfort food is so appealing.
-But it's so easy to make that it is also a doable choice for a weeknight.
+And while it's nice enough for a party, it's also so easy to make that it is doable on a weeknight.

-- Oil a baking dish with 1 tablespoon of olive oil and place the chicken, bone side down, in the dish and season with salt and pepper.
+Oil a baking dish with the remaining 1 tablespoon of olive oil and place the chicken in the dish in a single layer, bone-side down.
+Season with salt and pepper.

-- Spread the onion and garlic mixture over the top of the chicken.
+Spread the onion and garlic mixture over the top of the chicken breasts.

-- Bake for 20 to 25 minutes, or until the chicken reaches an internal temperature of 170 F. Check the temperature in the thickest part of the chicken pieces.
-Cover loosely with foil if the onions are getting too dark toward the end of the cooking time.
+Bake for 20 to 25 minutes, or until the chicken reaches an internal temperature of 170 F. Check the temperature in the thickest part of the chicken pieces.
+Cover loosely with foil if the onions are getting too dark or dry toward the end of the cook time.